-Lane Regional Air Protection Agency 1010 Main Street Springfield, Oregon 97477
+Lane Regional Air Protection Agency

+1010 Main Street

+Springfield, Oregon 97477

-Updating Base Year to 2015 Emission Inventory (from 2008)
+Base Year 2015 Emission Inventory

 The 1990 Clean Air Act contains provisions on the required development of emission inventories for designated areas that failed or have failed in the past to meet the National Ambient Air Quality Standards (NAAQS).
-The Oakridge-Westfir Nonattainment Area (NAA) is a designated NAAQS PM{2.5} nonattainment area.
+The Oakridge Urban Growth Boundary (UGB) is a designated NAAQS PM{10} nonattainment area and the Oakridge-Westfir Nonattainment Area (NAA) is a designated NAAQS $PM{2.5}$ nonattainment area.
 This emission inventory is provided as a part of the State of Oregon revisions to its State Implementation Plan (SIP) to formulate a strategy to maintain the NAAQS.